 Overcoming variance is simple in theory.
 You just need to maintain your expected winning percentage, increase your number of wagers, and avoid going bust by spreading your risk carefully.

 Maintaining Expected Win Rates

 As I said, overcoming variance is simple in theory.
 It’s much harder in practice.
-Maintaining your expected win rate is not something you are know exactly at any given point in time.
+Maintaining your expected win rate is not something you are going to know exactly at any given point in time.
 It is in flux, however, over enough time you can establish a baseline estimate.
-How much time it takes is up for debate, however, once you hit 200 bets in a sport you can make an assumption that you will be able to maintain that win rate.
+How much time it takes is up for debate, however, once you hit 200 bets in a sport you can make a reasonable assumption that you will be able to maintain that win rate.

 Increasing Number of Bets

 The best way to understand how increasing your number of wagers decreases variance is by using Monte Carlo simulations to show how hypothetical betting scenarios play out over time.
 For our simulations we used an expected win rate of 55% and standard -110 pricing on each game.

 To illustrate this point, we ran five simulations using the same variables except for number of bets placed.
 For simplicity we risked $110 to win $100 on each game.
 Straighter, less jagged graph lines indicate less risk/variance.

 At just 10 simulated bets, not only are there big jumps up and down but, even with each game given a 55% probability of winning, in this case the end result was an overall loss.

 With 50 bets we still see a wide variety of results.
 There are many peaks and valleys, indicating both winning and losing streaks.